 Spinal injuries can often cause permanent changes in sensation, strength and other functions below the site of injury/pain.
 There is currently no ‘cure’ for spinal cord injuries, so it is important to recognise the symptoms and signs as quickly as possible to avoid further damage.

 The spinal cord sends messages from the brain to parts of the body and vice versa.
 This is how we are able to feel sensations and pain in our limbs.
-If somebody injures their spine, they may not be able to receive messages from the body or send messages from the brain because they are unable to ‘get through’.
-Extreme spinal injuries can cause the person to be paralysed under the point of injury.
+If somebody injures their spine, they may not be able to receive messages from the body or send messages from the brain because they are unable to get through.
+Extreme spinal injuries can cause the person to be paralysed at the point of injury.

 Spinal injuries usually occur in violent, unpredictable events such as electrical incidents, a fall from a significant height, head/neck injuries in sport, car accidents, stabbing/gunshot to the spine or neck and severe twisting of the torso, impacting the middle of the spine.

 Spinal injuries of any type may result in one or more of the following symptoms or signs:

 - Loss of bladder or bowel control